 Sound (OST & Voice Acting):

-Trysail preforming the OP was an excellent choice, giving further importance that the show is the about the demi-chans!
+Trysail performing the OP was an excellent choice!
 ED is also very catchy tune!
 Yoko Hikasa, a veteran voice actor, really brings Sakie Satō to life with those hilarious sounds when she’s around Takahashi Sensei!!

 I loved this show and hope that it comes back so that I can see more demi-chans!!